Our focus is on supporting students from all backgrounds to help reduce barriers to the legal profession.

 Latham & Watkins, Senior Manager, Global Professional Staff Diversity & Inclusion

-She joined Clifford Chance in 2006, having previously worked at J.P.
+Laura previously worked at both Clifford Chance as Head of Graduate Talent and Co-Chair of the UK Inclusion Committee, and at J.P.
 Morgan in both the graduate recruitment team and also in a generalist HR role.

 With over fifteen years graduate recruitment experience and five years HR experience, she is a Fellow of the CIPD, a Trustee of the Bridge Group, an Opinion Leader for People in Law and a member of the National Student Pride Advisory Board.
 In 2020 she founded the Sustainable Recruitment Alliance and is currently Chair of the Alliance steering group.